Curriculum Vitae

 • Researched approaches for improving speed and accuracy of Intel Inspector XE data race detector.

-• Utilized unique features of Intel processors to yield orders-of-magnitude performance gains.
+• Utilized unique features of Intel processors to yield orders-of-magnitude performance gains for this tool; details can be found in our ISCA 2011 publication.

 • International Business Machines Corp., Rochester, MN, USA